louisdvs/video-gallery-denmark-env/README.md

 ## Building the project

-To share this project, install yarn (google it) then run the commands:
+To share this project, install `yarn` (google it) then run the commands:

 `yarn`

-followed by
+followed by:

 `yarn build`

-Then the index.html in the build directory will run the page.
+Then opening the index.html file in the build directory will run the page.
+We have run this on a guest account on a USB drive (to ensure that files aren't deleted between logins).

 To learn more about create react app, read on: